Free playbook Scenario planning for SaaS companies

 What you’ll see on a trial balance

-- Header with company name and “as of” date
+• Header with company name and date.

-- Every active account from your chart of accounts
+• Every active account from your chart of accounts.

 It’s organized by account type: